xavdid/website/posts/python-dataclasses-from-scratch/index.md

 > This post assumes a general understanding of common Python structures, but most everything else will be explained.

 I've always been fascinated by Python's `dataclasses` module.
 It provides a wrapper that dynamically adds methods to a class based on its type annotations.
-Coming from the Typescript world (where type annotations are compiled away), being able to make runtime changes based on type information. was intriguing.
+Coming from the Typescript world (where type annotations are compiled away), being able to make runtime changes based on type information was intriguing.

 After reading through [the surprisingly-approachable implementation](https://github.com/python/cpython/blob/acac6c71ff370413374c6aca1df808c426e8a30c/Lib/dataclasses.py), I thought it would be fun to write about the techniques it uses and walk through a simple implementation.
 Let's get to it!